walshbr/introduction-to-text-analysis/topic-modeling/bags-of-words.md

 ]
 ```

 A bag of words model generates a list of words that occur in the corpus as a whole, and then often.
 This concept is pretty far removed from how we tend to read, since we tend to read in sequence across the page.
-Topic modeling, instead, wants you to think about reading in a different way.
-It wants you to think through a different epistemology of reading.
+This approach, instead, wants you to think about reading in a different way, to develop a new epistemology for the process.
+It can seem like you are

 > How does this work?